Cecilia Lindqvist© Cecilia Lindqvist

 5. Anita Bay

 This is most likely the furthest point you will be going from Milford Sound wharf and out to sea.
-Anita Bay is a peaceful bay that serves as a merger between the sound and the Tasman Sea.
+Anita Bay is a peaceful bay that serves as a merger between Milford Sound and the Tasman Sea.
 As it is greatly exposed to the elements, most cruises will not venture there during rough weather.
-Not that the boat could not handle it, but you know… A hundred people seasick at the same time: that’s no fun for the crew.
+Not that the boat can’t handle it, but you know… A hundred people seasick at the same time: that’s no fun for the crew.

 Pseudopanax at English Wikipedia© Pseudopanax at English Wikipedia